 When you have gotten good at some of the drills above, then it’s time to strengthen your mind.
 Put yourself under some stress, so you get used to performing well when the heat is on.

 Using all the practice drills above, carry out each activity five times and aim to succeed every time, then ten times, then 20 times.
 Notice how tension rises as you get nearer your target.
 Learn how to control and use this tension, and you will find your putting is better when you are out on the course.

 Read and research

-We also like a book which comes at the issue from a different angle (ooh, excuse the pun!)
-Unconscious Putting by Dave Stockton (the man whose putting lessons Phil Mickleson says have helped him to success).
-Dave says every player has their signature stroke which is unconscious and strengthening this is the key to brilliant putting.
-He describes a series of mental tips, such as visualization to get into this place.
-Fantastic read, and a good illustration of what psychological game golf is.
+We also like a book that comes at the issue from a different angle (ooh, excuse the pun!)
+Unconscious Putting by Dave Stockton (the man whose putting Phil Mickleson says has helped him succeed).
+Dave says every player has their signature stroke, which is unconscious, and strengthening this is the key to brilliant putting.
+He describes a series of mental tips, such as visualization, to get into this place.
+Fantastic read and a good illustration of what psychological game golf is.

 Watch and learn